 In London's colourful but seedy Soho Michael Morgan is working mending the road. he is unhappy, with little hope of finding happiness.
-Then he meets Julia Gozzi, a barmaid, and "The Miracle" happens ...
+Then he meets Julia Gozzi, and "The Miracle" happens ...
 Written by

 Steve Crook <email@example.com>

 Emeric Pressburger's novel "The Miracle of St. Anthony's Lane" was written for Kurt Gerron to film in 1934.
 It had been optioned to make a film at least four times and each time the film was not made so the rights reverted to Pressburger.
 Pressburger said he could retire if he had a few more stories like that.
 It was finally filmed as Miracle in Soho in 1957.
 See more »

 A charming tale of Soho in London, as it was in the fifties